Alex-ABPerson/ABPaint/README.md

 # ABPaint
 An open-source paint program that is designed to ensure that the user does not need to manually create layers etc.

-This paint program is designed to ensure you do not need to worry about bitmap things but using Vectors.
+This paint program is designed to ensure you do not need to worry about bitmap things by using Vectors.

 However, this program isn't just a vector program - it is designed to work with bitmaps SEAMLESSLY AS WELL.